TartarusLabs/Crypto-Tricks/stream-cipher-correlation-attack/README.md

 # Stream Cipher Correlation Attack PoC

 If you are new to cryptanalysis I recommend reading the four references listed at the bottom of this page before trying to follow any of this.
-They can be found online as PDFs if you just copy the papers' titles into a search engine.
+They can be found online as PDFs if you copy and paste the papers' titles into a search engine.

 ### The Stream Cipher (stream-cipher.py)